 In fact, the estimation-correction method can be further repeated, allowing for introducing higher order streamwise derivatives of PG into the profiles of velocity or shear stress.
 After closure via the mixing-length model, the original RANS equations contain only two unknowns, $u$ and $v$, while in the iterative estimation-correction method, we may iteratively solve for $u^*$ and $\tau^*$, which also constitute a system with two unknowns.
-This guarantees that this iterative estimation-correction model could make full use of the information given by the governing equations.
+This guarantees that this iterative estimation-correction model can make full use of the information given by the governing equations.
 In each round of iteration, first, $u^{*}_{n+1}$ is obtained given $\tau^{*}_n$.
-This process can be completed directly through equation \eqref{eq:u(y)} without introducing computational complexity.
-Then, just like what we have done in the current model, by converting the streamwise derivatives into the derivatives of other flow parameters, and then sequentially expanding the terms in RANS equations and the continuity equation, we can solve for $\tau_{n+1}^*$ according $u^*$ as an explicit function.
-The iteration can be done systematically, introducing higher order correction, and the terms can be regarded as higher-order history effects.
+This process can be completed directly through equation \eqref{eq:u(y)} without adding computational complexity.
+Then, just as in the current model, by converting the streamwise derivatives into the derivatives of other flow parameters, and then sequentially expanding the terms in RANS equations and the continuity equation, we can solve for $\tau_{n+1}^*$ according to $u^*$ as an explicit function.
+The iteration can be done systematically, introducing higher-order correction, and the terms can be regarded as higher-order history effects.
 However, complexity grows rapidly as further expansion is conducted.

-There are also several limitations remain.
+There also remain several limitations.
 Most notably, the predictions of the shear stress profiles are still not sufficiently accurate.
 One of the issues is that the predicted shear stress remains nonzero at the outer edge of the boundary layer, which contradicts the theoretical assumptions.
 Future work may address this by redefining the boundary layer thickness $\delta$ or manually adding a correction term at the edge.
-Furthermore, it is also possible to try the iterative method discussed earlier, which may yield more precise results.
+Furthermore, it is also possible to apply the iterative method discussed earlier, which may yield more precise results.